DMacMakes/dmdocs/content/en/torrens/aac202/week7/index.md

 *If you feel like making predictions, spend a few hours watching Plainly Difficult's collection of brief documentaries.
 It'll fix you right up.*
 {{< /alert >}}

+## Screws

+Insert multimesh brushes!

+{{< youtube "U5u3RpI9In4" >}}

+## NoiseMaker

+Bumpy surface on face of graphics insert (with nintendo, button names).

 ## Cable bend protection

 It's a boolean hole containing two halfs of a trumpet thingy.
 How to make?

 Two circles using cylinder of 32 sides to generate.
 Bridge em with interactive elevation?.
 Crease ends.
 Dynamic subdiv settings.
 Cut it in half with boolean to make little gap?
 Cut in half with subdivs and hopefully still get rounded shape?
 Use more curves.

 ## Homework

+* Keep refining and finalising buttons.
+* Colour things
+* Duplicate your d pad and use alphas to create the arrow keys.
+You can make the bowl in the middle with alphas or geometry
+* Use booleans to cut the holes for the buttons into their trims.